 Next, go to the Result Set tab in Execute SQL Task Editor and click the Add button to assign the variables for the return set.

-As you can see from the below screenshot, we are assigning the previously created variables to all the columns that are returned by the SQL statement.
+As you can see from the below screenshot, we are assigning the previously created variables to all the columns that are returned by the statement.

 We completed configuring SSIS Execute SQL Task Single Rowset.
 Let me display the returned result in the Message Box.
-To do so, drag and drop the Script Task from the SSIS toolbox into the Control Flow region and add the Execute SQL Task output to the Script Task.
+To do so, drag and drop the Script Task from the toolbox into the Control Flow region and add the SSIS Execute SQL Task output to the Script Task.

 Double click on the Script task will open the following editor to configure the Script task components.
 Here we are selecting all the user-defined variables (a variable that we created earlier) as Read and Write variable.